itscodenation/curriculum-15-16/unitsYear2/3-reDesign/README.md

 Begin this session by completing the [Do Now](doNow.md) activity.

 ##Scope
-Every website on the internet was designed and wireframed by a developer of a team of developers.
+Every website on the internet was designed and wireframed by a team of developers.
 The website for the company you are at is no exception.
-Your manager has tasked you to Re-Brand the company's homepage.
+Your manager has tasked you to re-brand the company's homepage.
 They believe the current homepage is dated and it is time for a new look.
 You have been given 1 week to complete this rebranding project.

 ##Project Criteria
 Your Manager has laid out the following requirements for the project: